 If you’ve already done some research into Lipedema, you’re probably aware that there’s no definitive cause.
-Some women believe they have it because it’s hereditary, which is definitely true in some cases.
-But there are also incredibly strong links between Lipedema and hormonal changes in the body.
-This is the second blog in a three part series about the consequences of hormonal changes on Lipedema.
+Some women believe they have it because it’s hereditary – which is definitely true in some cases.
+However, there are also incredibly strong links between Lipedema and hormonal changes in the body.
+This is the second blog in a three part series about Lipedema and hormones.
 This blog will focus solely on Lipedema and pregnancy.

 What is Lipedema?

 Lipedema is a common condition, but is often misdiagnosed.
 It is found almost exclusively in women and results in the enlargement of affected limbs due to abnormal deposits of fat under the skin.
-Women of any weight can develop Lipedema and the fat associated with the condition is resistant to traditional weight loss methods.
+Women of any weight can develop the condition and Lipedema fat is resistant to traditional weight loss methods.

-There is currently no cure, but conservative measures can be used to alleviate symptoms and slow the progression.
+There is currently no cure for Lipedema, but conservative measures can be used to alleviate symptoms and slow the progression of Lipedema.
 Over time, without proper management, mobility may be reduced resulting in a poor quality of life for sufferers.
-This explains why many women with Lipedema suffer from mental health issues such as depression and body dysmorphia.
+This explains why Lipedema and mental health issues, such as depression and anxiety go hand in hand.
+There is also very strong links between Lipedema and eating disorders.

-Many women with Lipedema worry that their symptoms will worsen throughout pregnancy.
-I know this is something that crosses my mind.
-I am 31 and while I have no plans to have children at the moment, it worries me sometimes that a future pregnancy could accelerate my symptoms.
+Many women worry that their Lipedema symptoms will worsen throughout pregnancy.
+I know this is something that has crosses my mind.
+I am 33 and while I have no plans to have children at the moment, it worries me sometimes that a future pregnancy could accelerate my painful symptoms.

 Lipoedema UK carried out a survey in 2014, discovering that 9% of the women taking part reported the first symptoms of the condition during pregnancy or after childbirth.
 However, when considering whether pregnancy itself will cause Lipedema symptoms to become more prominent, there’s no real answer.
 Frustrating, I know.

-Many women on social media, including Facebook groups and on their Instagram accounts devoted to the condition, report that their Lipedema symptoms were accentuated during their pregnancies.
-Some experience an expansion of their affected limbs, even areas that were previously unaffected became larger.
+Many women on social media, including the Facebook groups and on their Instagram accounts devoted to the condition, report that their Lipedema symptoms were accentuated during their pregnancies.
+Some experience an increase in the size of their affected limbs, even areas that were previously unaffected became larger.

 Being overweight while pregnant can increase the risk of serious pregnancy related symptoms, including gestational diabetes, pre-eclampsia and high blood pressure.
 Therefore, even without Lipedema, it’s always recommended that pregnant women avoid excessive weight gain by following a healthy, balanced diet and try to remain as physically active as possible.
 Obviously, some weight gain during pregnancy is expected.